 If you are a regular here at Excel, then you may have seen some of our content about learning plans.

-Some of our greatest hits include ‘How To Create A Highly Effective Learning And Development Plan’ and ‘The 5 Key Components of an Effective L&D Plan’.
+Some of our greatest hits include ‘How To Create A Highly Effective Learning And Development Plan’ and our whitepaper ‘The 5 Key Components of an Effective L&D Plan’.

 All worth checking out after this one!